nodejs/node/doc/contributing/adding-new-napi-api.md

 # Contributing a new API to Node-API

 Node-API is the ABI-stable API for native addons.
-We encourage contributions to enhance the API, but also ensuring compatibility and adherence to guidelines.
+We encourage contributions to enhance the API, while also ensuring compatibility and adherence to guidelines.
 When adding a new API to Node-API, please follow these principles and guidelines:

 ## Core principles